 Experienced Carroll County DUI Lawyers

 Whether you have a DUI in Carrollton, Bowdon, Mount Zion, Temple, Villa Rica, Whitesburg, or anywhere in Carroll County, We understand what you are going through.
 Call our experienced Carroll County DUI lawyers today for a free consultation at 404.816.8777.
-Our Carroll County DUI lawyers are available anytime to discuss your case, including after-hours and weekends, The Carroll County Courthouse is located at 311 Newnan Street, Carrollton, Georgia 30117.
+Our Carroll County DUI lawyers are available anytime to discuss your case, including after-hours, holidays, and weekends, The Carroll County Courthouse is located at 311 Newnan Street, Carrollton, Georgia 30117.
 It is located near the historic Adamson Square.

 We know what you are going through and can discuss your case as well as the court process in Carroll County.
 When your Carroll County DUI case begins in any one of the municipal courts in Carroll County, if you demand a jury trial, the municipal court loses jurisdiction over your case.
 Your case is then transferred to either Carroll County State Court if it involves only misdemeanor charges, or Carroll County Superior Court if there are felony charges.
 Sometimes preserving your right to a jury trial and sending your case to State or Superior Court is the best option to avoid a DUI conviction if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your case.
 There are also times when some Carroll County municipal courts simply will not allow a DUI case to be tried in their jurisdiction.
 If the municipal court refuses to have a trial but won’t negotiate a non-DUI disposition, then the only option is to send your DUI case to Carroll County State or Superior Court.

 If your misdemeanor Carroll County DUI case was made by the Carroll County Sheriff’s Office uniform patrol officers or the Georgia State Patrol, then your case will likely begin in Carroll County State Court.
 The Carroll County Solicitor’s Office is responsible for the prosecution of your Carroll County DUI in State Court.
 The current elected Solicitor General of Carroll County is Rebecca “Becky” Jackson.
 Ms. Jackson has won the solicitor General election in 2020 and is up for re-election this year.
-Generally, two to three prosecutors from the Carroll County Solicitor’s Office are assigned to Judge Michael Hubbard’s courtroom in Carroll County State Court
+Generally, two to three prosecutors from the Carroll County Solicitor’s Office are assigned to Judge Michael Hubbard’s courtroom in Carroll County State Court.

 Even though your case may have been sent to Carroll County State Court to preserve your right to a jury trial from a municipal court, or your case originated in Carroll County State Court, sometimes the facts of a particular Carroll County DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.
 There are many times when a jury trial is the best possible option to avoid a DUI conviction on your Carroll County DUI case if the prosecution refuses to negotiate an acceptable resolution in your case.